r-ex/LegionPlus/README.md

 If you encounter any issues or errors during your usage of Legion+, please let us know by opening a new Issue and providing as much detail as possible.

 We also have a [discord server](https://discord.gg/ADek6fxVGe) where you will be able to directly ask for support and receive updates about the project

+## Known Issues
+- UI Images do not export properly (some will be missing data in places, some will just be completely blank)
+- Audio does not export properly (currently does not support the latest version of the game's audio dlls)

+Full TODO/task list is available [here.](https://github.com/r-ex/LegionPlus/projects/1)

 ---
 Copyright © 2021 DTZxPorter